AdobeDocs/audience-manager.es-ES/help/using/integration/media-data-integration/impression-data-pixels.md

 Un método para enviar datos de medios a Audience Manager usa macros de servidor de publicidad para enviar atributos de campaña a Audience Manager.

-Esta metodología suele conocerse como &quot;pixelación del elemento creativo&quot;.
+Esta metodología suele conocerse como "pixelación del elemento creativo".
 Those data points are dynamically inserted into the [!DNL Audience Manager] pixel code by the third-party ad server macros, which are used to map and report all impressions and clicks based on the key reporting attributes of the campaign.
 Los datos agregados proporcionan una vista unificada del rendimiento de la campaña, ayudan a identificar las rutas de conversión personalizadas y ayudan a los clientes a mejorar la secuencia de eventos de servidor de publicidad que llevan a las conversiones.

 ## Sintaxis de llamada de evento